Sculpture of Italy in Russia under Catherine II the Great. Monument to Catherine II Monument to Catherine II in the city

 • How to get there

-To the metro station "Gostiny Dvor", go out to the right along Nevsky Prospekt, in 2 minutes you will find yourself in front of the monument to Catherine II
+To the Gostiny Dvor metro station, exit to the right along Nevsky Prospekt, in 2 minutes you will find yourself in front of the monument to Catherine II

 On November 24 (December 6), 1873, a monument to Empress Catherine II was inaugurated in St. Petersburg on Alexandrinskaya Square (now Ostrovsky Square).

-In 1860, the Academy of Arts announced a competition for the construction of a monument to Catherine II for Tsarskoe Selo.
-The project of the artist M.O.
-Mikeshin, author of the Millennium of Russia monument in Novgorod.
-The model of the monument was cast in bronze at the Chopin factory and sent to the World Exhibition in London, where she was awarded a medal.
+In 1860, the Academy of Arts announced a competition for the construction of a monument to Catherine II for Tsarskoye Selo.
+The project of the artist M.O. was approved.
+Mikeshin, author of the “Millennium of Russia” monument in Novgorod.
+A model of the monument was cast in bronze at Chopin's factory and sent to the World Exhibition in London, where it was awarded a medal.

 P.A.
 Rumyantsev-Zadunaisky, G.A.
 Potemkin, A.V.
 Suvorov